SquareSR/alternative-red-routes/BoomStrats.md

 ## Bruno

-> if you lost red bar on Lorelei, then delay using your PP Item until turn 2 on first Onix, then play normal.
+- if you lost red bar on Lorelei, then delay using your PP Item until turn 2 on first Onix, then play normal.

+> If you are comfortable with the strats above, try learning implementing some of the more optimized strats below which may involve delaying our Elixer usage after Blackbelt at certain HP ranges.

 # Intermediate/Advanced Version: